l3das/L3DAS21/README.md

 ## Installation
 Our code is based on Python 3.7.

-To install all Python dependencies run:
+To install all required dependencies run:
 ```bash
 pip install -r requirements.txt
 ```